-Here at Millcreek Behavioral Health, our top priority is affording each child who comes to us for care with the opportunity to receive the care they need in order to begin leading healthier and more productive lives.
-Our highly qualified staff recognizes that each child’s needs are different, and they have extensive experience in treating a number of different mental health issues facing today’s youth, including reactive attachment disorder (RAD).
-Furthermore, in order to meet the specific needs of each child’s personalized struggles, we ensure that every patient receives highly individualized programming.
+At Millcreek of Magee, a reactive attachment disorder treatment facility in Mississippi, our priority is providing each child with the opportunity to receive the treatment they need in order to begin leading healthier and more productive lives.
+Our treatment center’s highly qualified staff recognizes that each child’s needs are different, and they have extensive experience in treating reactive attachment disorder (RAD).
+Furthermore, in order to meet the specific needs of each child’s personalized struggles, we ensure that every patient receives highly individualized treatment.

-This is where Millcreek Behavioral Health comes in.
+This is where our RAD treatment facility in Mississippi comes in.
 Our treatment center has been a leading provider of behavioral healthcare and educational services to emotionally disturbed and developmentally delayed children and adolescents in the state of Mississippi for over 30 years.
-By providing programming that emphasizes the individualization of treatment based upon each child’s strengths, we have maintained our standing as the largest private provider of services to children and adolescents in the state.
-Each one of our compassionate staff members works to increase the self-esteem of all children who are entrusted into our care so that we can build their confidence and increase their ability to successfully navigate through treatment.
+By providing RAD treatment that emphasizes the individualization of treatment based upon each child’s strengths, we have maintained our standing as the largest private provider of services to children and adolescents in the state.
+Each one of our treatment facility’s compassionate staff members works to increase the self-esteem of all children who are entrusted into our care so that we can build their confidence and increase their ability to successfully navigate through treatment.
 For those children who are struggling with RAD, we promise that we will do everything we can to help them learn to develop more stable, healthy relationships with not only their caregivers, but with other people as well.

-As a parent, you can tell when there is something that is not right with your child.
+As a parent, you can tell when there is something that is not right with your child or adolescent.
 This can become extremely frustrating as you are left wondering what is causing your child to behave in a manner that is confusing to you.
-If your child appears to be having some difficulty relating to you or if he or she is rejecting your attempts to comfort him or her, you may want to consider having him or her evaluated for RAD.
+If your child appears to be having some difficulty relating to you or if they are rejecting your attempts to comfort them, you may want to consider having them evaluated for RAD.
 Some signs that may indicate that your child could be struggling with this devastating illness can include:

 - Being detached from those around him or her